partrita/DataAnalysis-w-AI-course/week04/README.md

 ## 1:1

-1. Compare left, right, inner, outer joins.
+1. Join hotels and cities.
+Compare left, right, inner, outer joins.
   *  what happens to N?

 ## 1:m